bradhowes/AUv3Template-SwiftUI/README.md

 * Uses a C++ kernel to generate audio samples in the render thread
 * Relies on Swift-C++ interoperability for access to the kernel from Swift code
 * Uses SwiftUI for all user interfaces

+Also see my older version [AUv3Template](https://github.com/bradhowes/AUv3Template) that uses UIKit and AppKit for UI rendering.

 ## Host Controls